-Last time I looked, Café Ritter had closed “for renovations” with no reopening date given.
+Last time I looked, Café Ritter had closed “for renovations” (with no reopening date given) amid media reports of a necessary financial restructuring.
 Check locally before visiting.

 Vienna makes no secret of its cultural and historical jewels, but the occasional gem remains a secret guarded carefully by the local population.
 Like Café Ritter Ottakring.